WWmonster/MarkdownTest/docs/test2.md

     Further in the document, this catalog is referred to as `<JAVA_HOME>`.

+    !!! note
-    **Note:** It is highly recommended to avoid installing Java in the default Program Files directory because it can cause problems due to space characters in the path to the folder.
+    	It is highly recommended to avoid installing Java in the default Program Files directory because it can cause problems due to space characters in the path to the folder.

     For more information on the installation, see <http://www.oracle.com/technetwork/java/javase/index-137561.html>.